nwber/nwber.github.io/k3s_rpi.md

-<h1>Kubernetes on a Raspberry Pi cluster</h1>
+<p align="center"><h1>Kubernetes on a Raspberry Pi cluster</h1></p>

 <p align="center"><img src="img/k8s.png" style="zoom: 67%;" />  <img src="img/docker.png" style="zoom: 67%;" /> <img src="img/prometheus-pic.png" style="zoom: 67%;" />  <img src="img/minecraft-pic.png" style="zoom: 67%;" /></p>

 I'm new to DevOps.
 I recently started as an Associate DevOps Engineer and there seem to be a million things to learn.
 So I figured I could do a project running Kubernetes on some Raspberry Pi's.
 It's a cheap(ish) way to sink my teeth into the technology.
 When I'm working in the cloud, I have a tendency to blow away an instance when it's acting funny.
 With a physical build, this will hopefully force me to learn the tools better, plus cloud bills get expensive fast.
 I'll be focusing on learning Kubernetes and it's respective tooling, but I'm interested in where this project may go as I learn more.

 This will not be a comprehensive guide to do this yourself.
 However, I will try to link the sources I used where applicable.
 Inspired by [Jeff Geerling's build](https://www.pidramble.com/).